Bay Area Housing: The Path Forward – Protection

 Meeting Immediate Needs by Ensuring Housing Stability in the Bay Area

-News coverage often centers on the visible homelessness crisis, with more than 38,000 Bay Area residents experiencing homelessness on any given night in 2022.
-Less visible is the number of lower-income families who are precariously housed and are just one paycheck or health emergency away from falling into homelessness.
+News coverage often centers on the visible homelessness crisis, with more than 36,000 Bay Area residents experiencing homelessness on any given night in 2022.[1]
+Less visible are the families with low-income who are precariously housed and just one health emergency or missed paycheck away from eviction, displacement, or falling into homelessness.

 Read More

 Bay Area rents are among the highest in the nation.
-An astounding 70% of the region’s 457,000 “Extremely Low Income” (ELI) households[1] pay more than 50% of their income on housing costs.
-Compare that to just 1% of moderate-income renters.[2]
-Often living in overcrowded, unsafe spaces, a high percentage of these ELI households have children, are single-parent families, or are headed by seniors.
-The burden falls most heavily on families of color, with Black households nearly twice as likely to fall into the extremely low-income category compared to their white counterparts.
+An astounding 80% of the region’s renters who earn less than half of the area’s median income households pay more than 30% of their incomes on housing costs.[2]
+By comparison, 26% of moderate-income renters put the same fraction of their paychecks toward covering housing.
+Often living in overcrowded, unsafe spaces, many very low income households have children, are single-parent families, or are headed by seniors.
+Families of color are most burdened, with Black households more likely to fall into the very low-income category than their white counterparts.

-The availability of government housing assistance falls far short of demand.
-Less than 20% of the nation’s ELI households receive housing subsidies.
-At the same time, the mortgage interest deduction is a $25 billion government subsidy that largely helps people with moderate incomes and above.
+The availability of government housing assistance falls far short of the need.
+Less than 20% of the nation’s ELI households receive housing subsidies.[3]
+Meanwhile, the mortgage interest deduction is a $25 billion government subsidy that largely helps people with moderate incomes and above.[4]

-Keeping people in their homes before they become unhoused helps ensure families remain stable and housed.
-It is also significantly less expensive than responding after someone has lost their housing.
-Both tenant protection and homelessness prevention actions are intended to stabilize families and include pre-eviction and eviction legal services, emergency rental assistance, and relocation assistance.
-Homelessness prevention assistance is often more service-enriched and typically includes case management services.
-These efforts work: Santa Clara County’s Homelessness Prevention System (HPS) has a 95% success rate in keeping families housed at a one-time cost of $10,000 per family, compared to the annual cost of providing services to unhoused residents of $35,000 to $80,000 per person.
+Keeping people in their homes is significantly less expensive than getting them back into housing after they’ve become homeless.
+Both tenant-protection and homelessness-prevention programs tend to include pre-eviction and eviction legal services, emergency rental assistance, and relocation assistance.
+Homelessness-prevention assistance is often more service-rich and typically includes case management.
+These efforts work.
+Santa Clara County’s Homelessness Prevention System (HPS) has a 93% success rate in keeping families housed, at a one-time cost of $10,000 per family.
+That’s a fraction of the annual cost to provide services to unhoused residents, of $35,000 to $80,000 per person.

 Our Priorities